Labour market and inequalities

 Obiettivi formativi

 The objective of this course is to equip students with an understanding of the challenges encountered in contemporary labour markets within developed societies.
-Additionally, the course seeks to delve into and debate the primary sources of inequalities experienced by individuals in the labour market, influenced by factors such as social background, gender, age, migratory status, and geographical origin.
+Additionally, the course seeks to delve into and debate the primary sources of inequalities experienced by individuals in the labour market, influenced by factors such as social background, gender, and migratory status.
 While focusing primarily on describing the characteristics of the Italian labour market and the associated inequalities, the course frequently draws comparisons with other countries.

 Risultati apprendimento attesi

-Students will acquire key tools for comprehending the dynamics of the labour market and its associated challenges regarding inequality.
-Furthermore, students will develop the ability to interpret and engage in critical discussions regarding findings related to labour market dynamics and inequalities as presented in both public discourse and academic literature.
+Students will acquire key tools to examine the dynamics of labour markets and the challenges related to inequality.
+They will also develop the ability to interpret and engage in critical discussions of findings concerning labour market dynamics and inequalities, as presented in both public discourse and academic literature.

 Corso singolo